-In addition to the different interest rate deals available, mortgages can have different features built in.
+In addition to the different interest rate deals available, there are a number of different mortgage features built in.
 It is important you are aware what each feature offers as they can help ensure you get a mortgage that best suits you.

 Cashback mortgages offer you a large lump sum payment (for example, 3% - 5% of the amount you borrow) shortly after you take out the loan.
 This can come in handy for any large purchases you want to make or to compensate for any higher interest rate you may have to pay during the early repayment charge period.
 However, if you switch lenders in the first few years, you will be required to repay some (or all) of the cashback that you received from your mortgage lender.